TeamDefronix/Cyberonix/README.md

 <p align="left">
     Cyberonix is an open source & free tool by Team Defronix Solution.
 The tool at first is developed by a team of students as part of their Internship at Defronix Solution after their Diploma in Cyber Security Training. </p>

 <p align="left"> It is a complete resource hub for Cyber Security Community.
-Our aim is to make this tool an 1 stop solution for all the Hackers out there to get resources of various topics in Cyber Security.
+Our aim is to make this tool a one stop solution for all the Hackers out there to get resources of various topics in Cyber Security.
 We will keep updating this tool & adding new & updated resources on the go.</p>

 <p align="left"> Feel free to suggest any feature that you want to see in this tool, We will be happy to include that in our next update.
 </p>